redis/redis/README.md

 those options are cached indefinitely until you issue a `make distclean` command.

-Fixing problems building 32 bit binaries
+Fixing problems building 32-bit binaries
 ---------

-If after building Redis with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis distribution.
+If after building Redis with a 32-bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis distribution.